-The Company's investees are generally lower middle market companies in a variety of industries.
-At both December 31, 2012 and 2011, there were no individual investments greater than 10% of the fair value of the Company's portfolio.
-Income, consisting of interest, dividends, fees, other investment income, and realization of gains or losses on equity interests, can fluctuate dramatically upon repayment of an investment or sale of an equity interest and in any given year can be highly concentrated among several investees.
+The Company's investments are generally in lower middle market companies in a variety of industries.
+As of both December 31, 2013 and 2012, there were no individual investments greater than 10% of the fair value of the Company's portfolio.
+Income, consisting of interest, dividends, fees, other investment income and realization of gains or losses on equity interests, can fluctuate dramatically upon repayment of an investment or sale of an equity interest and in any given year can be highly concentrated among several investees.

-The Company's investments carry a number of risks including, but not limited to: 1) investing in lower middle market companies which have a limited operating history and financial resources; 2) investing in senior subordinated debt which ranks equal to or lower than debt held by other investors; 3) holding investments that are not publicly traded and are subject to legal and other restrictions on resale and other risks common to investing in below investment grade debt and equity instruments.
+The Company's investments carry a number of risks including, but not limited to: (i) investing in lower middle market companies which have a limited operating history and financial resources; (ii) investing in senior subordinated debt which ranks equal to or lower than debt held by other investors; (iii) holding investments that are not publicly traded and are subject to legal and other restrictions on resale and other risks common to investing in below investment grade debt and equity instruments.